soravux/scoop/doc/readme.rst

 * Greenlets >= 0.3.4
 * PyZMQ as well as libzmq >= 2.2.0

 SCOOP works with Linux and Windows.
-On the latter, be sure to have Cygwin installed and your PATH environment variable setted correctly in order to be able to launch tasks remotely, since this feature uses ``ssh``.
+If you launch tasks from the latter, be sure to have Cygwin installed and your PATH environment variable setted correctly in order to be able to launch tasks remotely, since this feature uses ``ssh``.

-Please check the document :doc:`setup` on more information about the setup of a working SCOOP system.
+Please check the document :doc:`setup` for more technical informations about the setup of a working SCOOP system.

 scooprun.py script
 ~~~~~~~~~~~~~~~~~~